 For category, enter a word or two that accurately describes your business, and Facebook will suggest some relevant categories.

 If your business falls into more than one of the listed category options, select the one that your customers will likely think of about your business.

 We’ll go into detail about how to add more categories later.

 Ater choosing your category, you’ll be asked to enter a few details about your business, like your address and phone number.
 You can also choose whether to make this information public, or to show only your city and state.

 After entering this information, click continue.
 Note: Clicking continue shows that you accept Facebook’s policies for Pages, Groups, and Events, so you might want to read those before proceeding to make sure you don’t violate them and end up in Facebook jail (or worse.)

 Step 2.
 Add Some Pictures

 Next, you’ll upload your page’s profile and cover images.
-It’s essential to create a lasting first impression, so select your photos wisely.
+Creating a lasting first impression is essential, so select your photos wisely.